Sigmmma/c20/src/content/h3/h3-ek/h3-sapien/objectives/readme.md

 # Creation

+Within the hierarchy view window in [Sapien](~h3/h3-ek/h3-sapien) under AI you will see a tab for Objectives, clicking this tab you can then click the "New Instance" button to create a brand new blank objective, keep in mind adding a new objective will delete all AI.

-When creating a new objective, you will be met with a new sapien UI, using this UI you may name your objective and set a default zone, and then from there you may create brand new tasks to fill the objective, or alter prior existing ones
+When creating a new objective, you will be met with a new Sapien UI, using this UI you may name your objective and set a default zone, and then from there you may create brand new tasks to fill the objective, or alter prior existing ones

 {% figure src="obj_new_ui.jpg" %}
 Pictured: The UI displayed when creating a new objective, and the box popup when assigning a default zone